How is the place of supply determined for export supplies?

 Guidelines for identifying place of supply in exports

-• If the export entails the movement of goods, whether by the supplier, recipient, or any other person, the place of supply is the location of the goods when the movement concludes for delivery to the recipient.
+• If the export involves the movement of goods, the location of the supply depends on who moves the goods.
+This can be the supplier, recipient, or any other person involved in the transaction.
+The movement ends when the supplier delivers the goods to the recipient.

-• In cases where the export involves the delivery of goods by the supplier to the recipient at the direction of a third party, the place of supply is the principal place of business of the third party.
-This includes scenarios where the transfer of titles or documents facilitates the delivery.
+• In cases where the export involves the delivery of goods by the supplier to the recipient, the supplier acts under the direction of a third party.
+The place of supply is the principal place of business of the third party.

 • For the export of services, the place of supply is the recipient’s location.
 However, if the recipient’s site is unavailable, the place of supply defaults to the service provider’s location.